bcgov/nr-spar/README.md

   - React Query
   - MirageJS

-You can lear more about this service [looking its README](frontend/README.md)
+You can learn more about this service [looking its README](frontend/README.md)

 **SPAR Back-end REST API - Postgres**